runbox/runbox7/README.md

 ## No-script

-If you use no-script, remember to whitelist localhost to execute localhost
+If you use no-script, remember to whitelist localhost to execute localhost.

 ## Code scaffolding